 - We don’t know which blog posts being published lead to demos or trials

 These are examples of common tactical problems.
-But the biggest problem we see SaaS companies face in their marketing (that’s not always clear to them) is that they have goals and tactics, but they lack a cohesive marketing strategy to ensure their tactics actually accomplish their goals.
+But the biggest problem we see these companies face in their marketing (that’s not always clear to them) is that they have goals and tactics, but they lack a cohesive SaaS marketing strategy to ensure their tactics actually accomplish their goals.
 And it’s often just due to the way companies are structured.

 In a larger company, for example, you have VP’s setting goals for their direct marketing teams (eg. a copywriter, designer, and product marketer) to achieve.
 And the direct marketing team spends their time deploying the tactics that are meant to achieve those goals, but there is a crucial missing part of the equation which is someone with expertise in building a strategy to make it all work.